ngx-eco/angular-colorful/README.md

 ## Ports

 Not using Angular?
-Not a problem!
-The angular-colorful is ported from the react-colorful.
-Here I will attach all ported projects.
-Check out the list of ports adapted to your favourite framework or technology of choice:

-- **[react-colorful](https://github.com/omgovich/react-colorful)** — a original project written for React, generously ported by [@omgovich](https://github.com/omgovich).
-- **[vanilla-colorful](https://github.com/web-padawan/vanilla-colorful)** — a react-colorful reimplementation in vanilla Custom Elements, generously ported by [@web-padavan](https://github.com/web-padawan).

-If your port is not in the list, reach us out via [GitHub issues](https://github.com/omgovich/react-colorful/issues).
+No problem!
+Angular-colorful ported from react-colorful.
+All the ported projects can be viewed [here](https://github.com/omgovich/react-colorful#ports).

 ## Roadmap